 I never knew there was a way to have a washer and dryer in an apartment without a washer/dryer hook-up.

-Then in February 2008, I discovered portable washer/dryer combos and started doing research to find out which is the best.
+Then in February 2008, I discovered portable compact combination washer dryers and started doing research to find out which is the best.
 Normally, I’d pay top-dollar for an appliance, but I knew having the washer/dryer would be breaking my lease.
 If the landlord found out, I’d have to get rid of it immediately and lose my investment.

 I looked on Craigslist and voila, found a used combo washer/dryer that normally sells for $1400 on sale for $350,